-Class meets Thursday, 9am to 11:50am, beginning January 12 and ending April 27 Spring break is March 16 and the stop period does not intersect classroom days.
-The date and time of the final is Tuesday, May 9, 8-10am.
+Class meets Thursday, 9am to 11:50am, beginning January 11 and ending April 26 Spring break is March 15 and the stop period does not intersect classroom days.
+The date and time of the final is Tuesday, May 8, 8-10am.

 Changes: This syllabus may be updated over the semester.
-The most recent version can always be found at the class wiki site.
+The most recent version can always be found at the class moodle site.